 The budget is divided into object and purpose codes.
-Object and purpose codes are defined below to give grantees an understanding of what items can be included in each line item on the budget grid(s).
+Below are definitions of object and purpose codes to give grantees an understanding of what items belong in each line item on the budget grid(s).
+This budgeting guidance may be helpful and is available on the grants administration website.